influxdata/helm-charts/charts/influxdb/README.md

 | `enterprise.meta.resources` | Resources requests and limits for meta `influxdb-meta` pods | See `values.yaml` |

 #### Join pods to InfluxDB Enterprise cluster

-Meta and data pods need to be joined together using the command `influxd-ctl` found on meta pods.
+Meta and data pods must be joined using the command `influxd-ctl` found on meta pods.
-It is recommended you run `influxd-ctl` on one and only one meta pod, and to join meta pods together before data pods.
+We recommend running `influxd-ctl` on one and only one meta pod and joining meta pods together before data pods.
 For each meta pod, run `influxd-ctl`.

+In the following examples, we use the pod names `influxdb-meta-0` and `influxdb-0` and the service name `influxdb`.

-With default settings it should look something like this:
+For example, using the default settings, it should look something like this:

 ```shell script
 kubectl exec influxdb-meta-0 influxd-ctl add-meta influxdb-meta-0.influxdb-meta:8091
 ```

 From the same meta pod, for each data pod, run `influxd-ctl`.
-With default settings it should look something like this:
+With default settings, it should look something like this:

 ```shell script
 kubectl exec influxdb-meta-0 influxd-ctl add-data influxdb-0.influxdb:8088
 ```

-When using `influxd-ctl` be sure to use the appropriate DNS name for your pods, following the naming scheme of `pod.service`.
+When using `influxd-ctl`, use the appropriate DNS name for your pods, following the naming scheme of `pod.service`.
-In the above examples, the pod names were `influxdb-meta-0` and `influxdb-0` respectively, and the service name was `influxdb`

 ## Persistence

 The [InfluxDB](https://hub.docker.com/_/influxdb/) image stores data in the `/var/lib/influxdb` directory in the container.

-If persistence is enabled, a [Persistent Volume](http://kubernetes.io/docs/user-guide/persistent-volumes/) associated with Statefulset will be provisioned.
+If persistence is enabled, a [Persistent Volume](http://kubernetes.io/docs/user-guide/persistent-volumes/) associated with StatefulSet is provisioned.
 The volume is created using dynamic volume provisioning.
-In case of a disruption e.g. a node drain, kubernetes ensures that the same volume will be reatached to the Pod, preventing any data loss.
-Althought, when persistence is not enabled, InfluxDB data will be stored in an empty directory thus, in a Pod restart, data will be lost.
+In case of a disruption, for example, a node drain, Kubernetes ensures that the same volume is reattached to the Pod, preventing any data loss.
+Although, when persistence is not enabled, InfluxDB data is stored in an empty directory, so if a Pod restarts, data will be lost.

-## Starting with authentication
+## Start with authentication

-In `values.yaml` change `.Values.config.http.auth_enabled` to `true`.
+In `values.yaml`, change `.Values.config.http.auth_enabled` to `true`.

-Influxdb requires also a user to be set in order for authentication to be enforced.
-See more details [here](https://docs.influxdata.com/influxdb/v1.2/query_language/authentication_and_authorization/#set-up-authentication).
+> **Note:** To enforce authentication, InfluxDB requires an admin user to be set up.
+For details, see [Set up authentication](https://docs.influxdata.com/influxdb/v1.2/query_language/authentication_and_authorization/#set-up-authentication).

-To handle this setup on startup, a job can be enabled in `values.yaml` by setting `.Values.setDefaultUser.enabled` to `true`.
+To handle this set up during startup, enable a job in `values.yaml` by setting `.Values.setDefaultUser.enabled` to `true`.

 Make sure to uncomment or configure the job settings after enabling it.
 If a password is not set, a random password will be generated.

 Alternatively, if `.Values.setDefaultUser.user.existingSecret` is set the user and password are obtained from an existing Secret, the expected keys are `influxdb-user` and `influxdb-password`.
 Use this variable  if you need to check in the `values.yaml` in a repository to avoid exposing your secrets.

-## Backing up and restoring
+## Back up and restore

 Before proceeding, please read [Backing up and restoring in InfluxDB OSS](https://docs.influxdata.com/influxdb/v1.7/administration/backup_and_restore/).
 While the chart offers backups by means of the [`backup-cronjob`](./templates/backup-cronjob.yaml), restores do not fall under the chart's scope today but can be achieved by one-off kubernetes jobs.